Beyond Black-Box Interventions: Latent Probing for Faithful Retrieval-Augmented Generation: Method

-where $\mathcal{M}(K_i)$ denotes the hidden state of knowledge item $K_i$ produced by frozen model $\mathcal{M}$ with dimension $d_M$. $\mathcal{P}$ is the probing classifier that outputs a binary label indicating whether the knowledge item conflicts with the model’s parametric knowledge.
-We mark the knowledge items identified as conflicting with special tokens, i.e., wrapping them within $\langle conflict \rangle$ and $\langle /conflict \rangle$.
-This explicit annotation enables the subsequent fine-tuning stage to be aware of which knowledge items are in conflict with the model’s internal knowledge.
+We validated the accuracy and generalization of using probe models for conflict detection in Section~\ref{sec:probe_eval}.
+Despite being trained on knowledge editing datasets, the probes maintained strong generalization capabilities on RAG domain data, ensuring the reliability of conflict detection.
+To further enhance the priority of conflicting knowledge in the model generation process, we mark the conflicting knowledge with special tokens, i.e., wrapping them within $\langle conflict \rangle$ and $\langle /conflict \rangle$.
+This explicit annotation enables the subsequent stage to be aware of which knowledge statement are conflicting and should be augmented.